davidvliang/psychic-succotash/README.md

 1. In a terminal window, go to the ```server/``` directory
 2. Run ```npm run dev```

-HINT: Run the client and server simultaneously in separate terminal windows.
+Run the client and server simultaneously in separate terminal windows.